Kate Bosworth: 2010s: Fashion and acting

 In 2011, Bosworth contracted to sing the television jingle for Cotton Incorporated's "Fabric of My Life" advertisement.
-On December 4, 2012, Topshop revealed that she was the "secret" woman in the new Topshop Christmas Adverts.
+On December 4, 2012, Topshop revealed that she was the "secret" woman in the new Topshop Christmas advertisements.

 Bosworth designed a jewelry line with friend and celebrity stylist Cher Coulter called JewelMint, which launched in October 2010.
 The first vertical venture of MySpace co-founder Josh Berman and Diego Berdakin's social commerce company, BeachMint features designs by Coulter and Bosworth.

-In 2012 Bosworth was the face of skincare brand SK-II.
+In 2012, Bosworth was the face of skincare brand SK-II.

-She appeared in ten films between 2011 and 2014, moving away from the big-budget Superman franchise into lower-budget film roles like Still Alice with Julianne Moore.
-The short film Lov, filmed in Slovenia, featured her and launched fashion designer Vanessa Bruno’s Fall 2011 campaign.
+She appeared in 10 films between 2011 and 2014, moving away from the big-budget Superman franchise into lower-budget film roles, such as Still Alice with Julianne Moore.
+The short film Lov, filmed in Slovenia, featured her and launched fashion designer Vanessa Bruno’s fall 2011 campaign.

 In 2013, Bosworth was cast in the horror film Before I Wake directed by Mike Flanagan; it was released on Netflix in 2017.

-In she was cast in the post-apocalyptic horror film The Domestics released on June 28, 2018.
+In 2018, she was cast in the postapocalyptic horror film The Domestics released on June 28 that year.